Prefill Amount Fields in Payment Button

 </script> </form>

-This ensures that the iPhone 12 Max Case item quantity will always appear prefilled as 1.
+This ensures that the Smartphone Case item quantity will always appear prefilled as 1.

 You can add a fixed amount field which gets added during checkout when the user selects a product.

-Let us continue with the iPhone Case example.
-Assume you also provide gift wrapping services at a fixed cost of ₹30.
+Let us continue with the smartphone case example.
+Assume you also provide gift wrapping services at a fixed cost of $30.
 You want to ensure that this field appears pre-selected during Checkout.

 To pre-select Fixed Amount field: